 This post contains affiliate links.
 Please see our disclosure policy.

-And if you love this sourdough banana bread, why not try this sourdough zucchini bread or sourdough discard pumpkin spice bread – they have a very similar style.
+And if you love this sourdough banana bread, why not try this sourdough zucchini bread or sourdough discard pumpkin spice bread – they have a very similar style and are baked in the same size loaf pan.

 How To Make Sourdough Banana Bread